leggedrobotics/physical_terrain_parameter_learning/README.md

 This two decoders use sequence data as input and output a physical parameters sequence (friction or stiffness).
 The main architecture is GRU+Self-Attention with a parallel structure.
 The model_pth is automatically loaded from the package folder.
+Here we showcase how to use the decoders in legged_gym.
+If you want to deploy it on real robots with ros, please check the `base_wvn` folder for ros usage.

 **Attention**: Only env_num=1 is tested now.
 If you want to use env_num>1, you may need to modify the code a little bit.